Larqqa/Simple-Vagrant-LAMP-stack/README.md

-# Vagrant box for a simple LAMP stack
+# Some Vagrant boxes

-This is a Vagrant box for a LAMP stack running PHP 7.2.
-This box also includes NodeJS and PHPMyAdmin
+A collection of simple Vagrant boxes to run my favourite stacks.

+## Vagrant_LAMP
+A basic LAMP stack.
+The stack uses PHP 7.2 and has MySQL & PHPMyAdmin

+## Vagrant_MERN
+A basic MERN stack.
+The stack uses NodeJS v10 and MongoDB v.4